 17 Abdulaziz, Cabales and Balkandali v. the United Kingdom, 28 May 1985, Series A no. 94, para 67.

-18 The Council of Europe have stressed that "a coherent, credible and effective policy with regard to preventing and countering migrant smuggling, which fully respects human rights and the dignity of the smuggled migrants as well as of those providing humanitarian assistance, as well as the principle of non-refoulement, and the prohibition of collective expulsion laid down in Article 19 of the EU Charter of Fundamental Pickte are accepted as for a comparison for the prohibition.
+18 The Council of Europe have stressed that "a coherent, credible and effective policy with regard to preventing and countering migrant smuggling, which fully respects human rights and the dignity of the smuggled migrants as well as of those providing humanitarian assistance, as well as the principle of non-refoulement, and the prohibition of collective expulsion laid down in Article 19 of the EU Charter of Fundamental Rights are essential parts of a comprehensive EU migration policy".
+Council of the European Union, Council conclusions on migrant smuggling, March 2016.